 Its a fairly straightforward process that requires more looking between your legs.

-If you prepare yourself in advance about what to expect during labor then nothing will take you by surprise.
+If you prepare yourself in advance for what to expect during labor then nothing will take you by surprise.
 Or at least that’s the plan.

 If you are keen to know more about what to expect during labor and beyond delivery, you should take a look at the Pulling Curls online prenatal class.

-The course is super informative and will teach you things you didn’t even know you needed to know about (if that makes sense)
+The class is super informative and will teach you things you didn’t even know you needed to know about (if that makes sense)

-You can check out the course right here.
+You can check out the class right here.